daos-stack/daos/docs/admin/performance_tuning.md

 ### daos\_perf

 Finally, DAOS provides a tool called `daos_perf` which allows benchmarking to the DAOS object API directly.
-It has a similar syntac as `vos_perf` and, like IOR, can be run as an MPI application.
+It has a similar syntax as `vos_perf` and, like IOR, can be run as an MPI application.
 For a full description of `daos_perf` usage, please run: